 - Break your audience down into repeat customers, occasional and fly-bys.

-- Learn who your customers are, check the analytics, and see what their ages, and interests are and act on it.
+- Learn who your customers are, check the analytics, see what their ages and interests are, and act on them.

 Make the most of what the internet has to offer

 If you have a dedicated marketing budget, consider bringing more professional help on board.

 - Make sure your restaurant is registered on places like Google My Business, or Yelp.
 Google searches will always offer choices from these sites.
 But don’t neglect to keep an eye on your reviews.

 - Consider paying for digital promotional campaigns on Facebook, for example.
 Prices can be surprisingly reasonable on many platforms and are also easy to implement.